firepear/homefarm/README.md

 * Other
     * Have homefarm?
 Want to install Arch on a machine that _isn't_ part of the farm?
-Follow the compute node install process, but don't run `compute-setup` after the first reboot.
-You'll have a core install with a working network connection, ready for user creation and install of whatever packages you need.
+Follow the compute node install process, but don't run any of the compute or storage specific setups.
+You'll have a core install with a working network connection, ready for user creation and further system configuration.